Category: Consortium News

 Consortium News Feature Story

 All are invited to attend the Building Trauma-Informed Communities (BTIC) Conference on May 16, 2023.
-Hosted by the NOCE Parenting Program, the conference will cover a variety of topics, including Tools for healthy relationships, Adverse Childhood Experiences, and Internet safety.
-The free conference starts at 8:30 a.m. at the Great Wolf Lodge.
-All participants must register to …
+Hosted by the NOCE Parenting Program, the conference will cover a variety of topics, including Tools for …

 Continue Reading